jamesplease/redux-resource/docs/guides/state-structure.md

 ### Resources

 All of your resource data will be available in the state's `resources` property.
-This is an array of resources of a single type.
+This is an object of resources of a single type.

 Resourceful Redux enforces a [normalized](https://en.wikipedia.org/wiki/Database_normalization) structure to